The views expressed below belong to Abandoned World Photography and is based purely on personal experience and opinion.

 Research on the Internet, old maps, Google maps, government websites, cycling/walking/driving around different parts of the city.

 How do I gain access inside the buildings?

 Walk around the full perimeter of the site to find the best way in, then I go for it.
 Sometimes it involves climbing over (or under) a wall, gate or fence etc.

 What essentials do I bring with me when I urbex?

 Camera, torch, phone, water – that’s about it!
-I don’t bring anything that will give the police a reason to arrest me for burglary or vandalism, meaning so no gloves, weapons, spray paint, screwdrivers etc.
+I don’t bring anything that will give the police a reason to arrest me for burglary or vandalism, see below for more on this.

 What are the dangers I take into consideration?